 Let E be a set.
-A predicate on E is a statement containing letters called variables

-A predicate containing the variable x will be denoted P(x).
+A predicate on E is a statement containing variables such that when each of these variables is replaced by an element of E, we obtain a proposition.
+A predicate containing the variable x will be denoted by P(x).

-The statement P(n) defined by " n is a multiple of 2" is a predicate on N. It becomes an proposition when an integer value is assigned to n.
+The statement P(n) defined by "n is a multiple of 2" is a predicate on N. It becomes a proposition when an integer value is assigned to n.
 For example,

-- the proposition P(10) defined by "10 is a multiple of 2" obtained by replacing n with 10 is true; - the proposition P(11) defined by "11 is a multiple of 2" obtained by replacing n with 11 is false.
+- The proposition P(10) defined by "10 is a multiple of 2" obtained by replacing n with 10, is true; - The proposition P(11) defined by "11 is a multiple of 2" obtained by replacing n with 11, is false.